 One-time Quaker Meeting House, Waterford.
-My poem written from 1971 memories of attending Meeting because it was radically different to liturgical denominations.
-There was a badminton court in a side room also, which held attraction as well as the “real coffee” (probably Nescafe!)…
+My poem written from 1971 memories of attending Meeting, radically different to liturgical denominations.
+There was a badminton court in a side room.
+What also drew me and others was the “real coffee” and biscuits after meeting.

 boasting boys freely mingled, flirted

 No crocodile lines, no prefect chaperone,